wso2/product-microgateway/README.md

 #### WSO2 API Microgateway APICTL commands

-Following are the basic commands in APICTL which is used to deploy/update APIs in Microgateway
+Following are the basic commands in APICTL which is used to handle APIs in Microgateway

 Note: Before you execute any of the commands below you need to add the path to the `<CLI_HOME` directory to the PATH environment variable.
 Ex: /home/dev/wso2am-micro-gw/bin

 ##### Init

-`$ apictl init <project_name> --oas <filePathToOpenAPI_or_openAPIUrl`
+`$ apictl init <project_name> --oas <filePathToOpenAPI_or_openAPIUrl>`

 The "apictl init" command is used to initialize a project structure with artifacts required to deploy API in Microgateway.
 This will create a **api_definitions**  directory.

-Execute `apictl help init` to get more detailed information regarding the setup command.
+Execute `apictl init -h` to get more detailed information regarding the setup command.

 Example